Loquen/habit/README.md

 ### The Reward:
  This is the part of the habit loop where your brain receives a reward for taking the desired activity (or not as you will see in just a second).

 On average, it takes more than 2 months before a new behavior becomes automatic — 66 days to be exact.
-And how long it takes anew habit to form can vary widely depending on the behavior, the person, and the circumstances.
+And how long it takes a new habit to form can vary widely depending on the behavior, the person, and the circumstances.
 In Lally's study, it took anywhere from 18 days to 254 days for people to form a new habit.
-[Check out James Clear's site for more info](https://jamesclear.com/new-habit)
+Check out James Clear's [site](https://jamesclear.com/new-habit) for more info.
+Another great resource is Charles Duhigg's ['The Power of Habit'](https://charlesduhigg.com/how-habits-work/).

 ## Screenshots: